Grooby’s Pit Caravan ParkSkegness, Lincolnshire

 Perched on the edge of the lake with an exceptional view, sits our Deluxe Camping Pod with a split level deck.

 Enter into the open plan pod to find an L shape bespoke seating area that converts into a double bed.
 Wall hung TV/DVD.
 Coffee table.
 Kitchen that consists of a 2 ring ceramic hob & extractor fan.
 Built in microwave & Fridge/Freezer.
 Stainless steel sink.
 Kettle & toaster.
 Crockery, cutlery & essential cooking equipment.
 Fold away dining table.
 Wine rack.
 Slimline wardrobe.
 Wall heater, plug sockets & USB points.
-Door leads to a toilet & vanity unit with built in storage.
+Door leads to a shower room with shower, toilet & vanity unit with built in storage.
 Heated towel rail, Mirror, hair dryer with shaver point.

 We have two pubs in walking distance from us.
 The Barkham Arms & The Holly Tree.